When to Move to the Suburbs: Why More & More People are Moving Pre-Kids

 #4.
 They’re Just READY

-“Kevin was actually reverse-commuting to the suburbs for his job, and I freelance, so I can be wherever.
-We were paying a fortune to be in the city and really not going out as much or taking advantage of the neighborhood like we used to.
-The suburbs just felt more our pace.
-And it is.”
+“Kevin was actually commuting from the city to the suburbs for work, and I work as a freelancer, so my location can be flexible.
+We were spending a significant amount to live in the city, and we found ourselves not going out as much or enjoying the neighborhood as we used to.
+The suburbs just seemed to match our current lifestyle better.
+And it does.”

 There are hundreds of towns to choose from.
 How do you figure it all out?
-You simply don’t… without getting a Suburban Jungle Strategist to help you through it all.
-Schedule here for your strategy session with our innovative suburbs strategy team.
+You don’t, without getting a Suburban Jungle Strategist to help you through it all.
+Schedule here for your strategy session with our innovative suburbs strategy team and we can help you find a great fit and decide when to move to the suburbs.
 All services are completely free.